 Welcome

-I have (co-)authored two books and numerous articles on these and other topics, which have been published in outlets such as the British Journal of Political Science, Comparative Political Studies, European Journal of Political Research, International Review of Political Economy, Journal of Communication, Journal of Conflict Resolution, Journal of European Public Policy, and Public Opinion Quarterly.
+I have (co-)authored two books and numerous articles on these and other topics, which have been published in outlets such as the British Journal of Political Science, Comparative Political Studies, European Journal of Political Research, International Affairs, Journal of Communication, Journal of Conflict Resolution, Journal of European Public Policy, Political Psychology, and Proceedings of the National Academy of Science.

 Currently, I collaborate with researchers from nine European countries to examine the dynamic relationship between elites and masses in policy-making about common defence in the multi-level European system.
 This project (Fighting together, moving apart?
 European common defence and shared security in an age of Brexit and Trump) is funded by the Volkswagen Stiftung.
 For more information about the project, visit the project homepage.